wavefrontHQ/docs/pages/doc/windows_host_tutorial.md

 When your service **is onboarded** to VMware Cloud services, the Wavefront proxy requires a VMware Cloud services access token with the **Proxies** service role.
 There are two options for the proxy to retrieve the access token and you can configure the proxy with:

-- A server to server OAuth app that belongs to the VMware Cloud organization running the service.
+- The credentials of a server to server OAuth app that belongs to the VMware Cloud organization running the service.

 - An API token that belongs to your user account in the VMware Cloud organization running the service.

-  Note that you must regenerate and reconfigure the user account API Token periodically.
-This depends on the token TTL configuration.
+  Note that, periodically, you might need to regenerate the API token and reconfigure the proxy.
+This depends on the TTL configuration of the API token.

 In this tutorial, we will create a server to server OAuth app in VMware Cloud services and we'll retrieve the necessary credentials.
 Then we will install the Wavefront proxy and the Telegraf agent on the same Window host and we'll start to monitor the metrics flowing from the same Windows host.